lorenzopol/SimBCR-v2/README.md

 #### Custom inputs: simple mode
 In order to run a custom simulation in the easiest way possible, provide the following input when launching main.py

 `python main.py  --number_of_seqs 100 --species hs --receptor tr --chain b --name_repertoire my_custom_sim`

 This will allow you to simulate a human TCR-B chain and save it as a "name_repertoire".csv file.
 The default way of running SimBCR translates to:

-`python main.py  --number_of_seqs 10 --species hs --receptor ig --chain h --name_repertoire hs-igh-sim`
+`python main.py  --number_of_seqs 10 --species hs --receptor ig --chain h --name_repertoire hs-igh-sim --renderer local`
 #### Custom inputs: developer mode
 If you really want to dig deeper into customization you can edit the `InputParser` instance in `main.py` by adding any of the available keys present in `InputParser.default_main_R_args` (check `InputParser.py`) as a kwarg.
 For example, replacing the current creation of `InputParser` with `
 InputParser(args, smh_mode = "naive", smh_prob = 100/350)` will cause the simulation of a variable region where each 350 nucleotides 100 will get mutated in a random way.